The treatment of feline infectious peritonitis (FIP) in the UK – an update FIP treatment protocols – what’s new?

 FIP treatment protocols – what’s new?

-Legally available antivirals in the UK and other countries via import now include remdesivir (for intravenous use), GS-441524 (oral suspension and oral tablets), and EIDD-1931 (oral tablets).
-The following advice is based on published and unpublished data and experience.
 Treatment of individual cases remains the responsibility of the attending veterinary surgeon.
 The dosages below are based on experience using reputable preparations of known antiviral content.
 Extrapolation is not applicable to other oral preparations where the active component and/or its content are not known or provided by the manufacturer.

 Use of oral GS-441524 for the whole treatment course, including at the start

-Injectable remdesivir is reserved for cats that cannot be medicated orally
+Injectable remdesivir is reserved for specific cases

 - Cats that cannot be orally medicated for other reasons.